ruffle-rs/ruffle/tests/README.md

 # testing from "exact" to "approximate" (when it comes to floating point numbers, at least.)
 [approximations]

+# Should output lines solely consisting of a single number be subject to approximations?
+bare_numbers = true

 # A list of regex patterns with capture groups to additionally treat as approximate numbers.
 number_patterns = []